Sitemap

 Macbeth questions his manhood

-but because he’s coerced to equate masculinity
+He’s coerced to equate masculinity

 with ambition,